L & K Ranch in Colorado Elizabeth, Colorado | County: Elbert

 - 4,700+ SqFt

 L & K Ranch offers 400 acres of beautiful gently rolling hills grading into the Running Creek valley with irrigated hay meadows and excellent buildings including and executive class home, indoor arena and other equestrian facilities located a few miles north of Elizabeth, Colorado.
 The property is currently used for livestock ranching, hay and equestrian activities.
 Boasting Pikes Peak Mountain views overlooking the Running Creek Valley, the property has a warm protected surrounding and is ideal for a livestock and/or horse operation and recreational activities.
 The property is ideally situated for future development into smaller ranchettes, however, the excellent turn-key opportunity exists for someone to own and operate the property in its current configuration.
+Now available as a full 397 acres or in two separate tracts.
+See pricing below.

 L & K Ranch lies four miles north of the small cozy town of Elizabeth and 10 miles southeast of Parker, giving convenient access to Denver (30 miles) and Denver International Airport (35 miles).
 Elizabeth and Parker offer nearly all major services with the Denver area offering the best of everything.
 The growth along the Front Range of Colorado has spilled into western Elbert County making the property a candidate for development into smaller tracts.